Arunbalaji-Srinivasan/recruiting-exercises/inventory-allocator/src/README.md

 # Instructions to run the project
-   - Either include the folder into IDE and Import JUnit and RUN
+- Include the folder into IDE and Import JUnit and RUN

 # Project Details
 -  WareHouse.java  POJO class for providing sample tests